nerc-project/nerc-docs/docs/openstack/persistent-storage/volumes.md

     backed by persistent volumes, the disk data is retained, continuing to consume approved storage resources for which you will still be billed.
-It's important to note that the **Storage quotas** for **NERC (OpenStack)** Resource Allocations, are specified by the "OpenStack Volume GB Quota" and "OpenStack Swift Quota in Gigabytes" allocation attributes.
+It's important to note that the **Storage quotas** for **NERC (OpenStack)** Resource Allocations, are specified by the "OpenStack Volume Quota (GiB)" and "OpenStack Swift Quota in Gigabytes" allocation attributes.
 Storage cost is determined by [your requested and approved allocation values](../../get-started/allocation/allocation-details.md#pi-and-manager-allocation-view-of-openstack-resource-allocation)
     to reserve storage from the total NESE storage pool.

-    If you request additional storage by specifying a changed quota value for the "OpenStack Volume GB Quota" and "OpenStack Swift Quota in Gigabytes" allocation attributes through [NERC's ColdFront interface](https://coldfront.mss.mghpcc.org/),
+    If you request additional storage by specifying a changed quota value for the "OpenStack Volume Quota (GiB)" and "OpenStack Swift Quota in Gigabytes" allocation attributes through [NERC's ColdFront interface](https://coldfront.mss.mghpcc.org/),
     invoicing for the extra storage will take place upon fulfillment or approval of your request, as explained in our
     [Billing FAQs](../../get-started/cost-billing/billing-faqs.md).

-    Conversely, if you request a reduction in the **Storage quotas** by specifying a reduced quota value for the "OpenStack Volume GB Quota" and "OpenStack Swift Quota in Gigabytes" allocation attributes through a [change request using ColdFront](../../get-started/allocation/allocation-change-request.md#request-change-resource-allocation-attributes-for-openstack-project), your invoicing will be adjusted accordingly when the request is submitted.
+    Conversely, if you request a reduction in the **Storage quotas** by specifying a reduced quota value for the "OpenStack Volume Quota (GiB)" and "OpenStack Swift Quota in Gigabytes" allocation attributes through a [change request using ColdFront](../../get-started/allocation/allocation-change-request.md#request-change-resource-allocation-attributes-for-openstack-project), your invoicing will be adjusted accordingly when the request is submitted.